RobChooses/TIME/README.md

 ## Overview

-TIMe is a news aggregation site that uses an automonous AI agent to scan the web for the latest news every hour.
-It finds the most interesting news article that could create a funny, viral meme and passes this to dall-e 3 to generate an image.
-This is then deployed as a meme NFT on Base Sepolia testnet, allowing users to mint them.
+TIMe is a news aggregation site that uses an automonous AI agent (Coinbase AgentKit) to scan the web for the latest news periodically every day.
+Using Tavily search tool in LangChain, it finds the most interesting news article that could create a funny, viral meme and passes this to an another agent (dall-e 3) to generate an image.
+This is then deployed as a meme NFT on Base Sepolia testnet from the agent's own wallet using Coinbase CDP and AgentKit, allowing other users to mint them.

 ## Tech Stack